-"I have blood on my hands": A Whistleblower Says Facebook Ignored Global Political Manipulation
+"I Have Blood On My Hands": A Whistleblower Says Facebook Ignored Global Political Manipulation

 - Zhang and her colleagues removed “10.5 million fake reactions and fans from high-profile politicians in Brazil and the US in the 2018 elections.”

-- In Feb.
-2019, a NATO researcher informed Facebook that he’d identified Russian inauthentic activity related to a “high-profile US political figure.”
-Facebook had failed to identify the activity and scrambled to react before the researcher briefed Congress the next day.
+- In February 2019, a NATO researcher informed Facebook that "he’d obtained Russian inauthentic activity on a high-profile U.S. political figure that we didn’t catch."
 Zhang removed the activity, “dousing the immediate fire,” she wrote.

-- In Ukraine, Zhang “found inauthentic scripted activity” supporting both former Prime Minister Yulia Tymoshenko, a pro-European Union politician and former presidential candidate, as well as Volodymyr Groysman, a former prime minister and ally of former president Petro Poroshenko.
-Current president “Volodymyr Zelensky and his faction was the only major group not affected,” Zhang said.
+- In Ukraine, Zhang “found inauthentic scripted activity” supporting both former prime minister Yulia Tymoshenko, a pro–European Union politician and former presidential candidate, as well as Volodymyr Groysman, a former prime minister and ally of former president Petro Poroshenko.
+“Volodymyr Zelensky and his faction was the only major group not affected,” Zhang said of the current Ukrainian prime minister.

 - Zhang discovered inauthentic activity — a Facebook term for engagement from bot accounts and coordinated manual accounts— in Bolivia and Ecuador but chose “not to prioritize it,” due to her workload.
 The amount of power she had as a mid-level employee to make decisions about a country’s political outcomes took a toll on her health.